cobaltt7/css-prop-sort/README.md

 npx css-prop-sort <file>
 ```

 where `<files>` is a glob pattern with files to sort properties in.
 Note it must be a glob pattern to _files_, not directories.
-Default: `**.css` which matches all CSS files in the CWD recursively.
 You can separate multiple patterns with spaces.
+Default: `**.css`, which matches all CSS files in the CWD recursively.

 The optional argument `-c` or `--config` can be used to specify a configuration file.
 If you do not specify a configuration file, it will search upwards for a `package.json` file with a `cssPropSort` propery.
 If it is not found, it will search upwards for each of the following and use the first one it finds: `cssPropSort.config.json` `cssPropSort.config.js` `cssPropSort.config.cjs` `cssPropSort.config.mjs`.
 If none of those are found, the default configuration will be used.
 To force it to use the default configuration, add `"cssPropSort": {}` to your package.json file.